emer/leabra/README.md

 The basic activation dynamics of Leabra are based on standard electrophysiological principles of real neurons, and in discrete spiking mode we implement exactly the AdEx (adapting exponential) model of Gerstner and colleagues [Scholarpedia article on AdEx](https://www.scholarpedia.org/article/Adaptive_exponential_integrate-and-fire_model).
 The basic `leabra` package implements the rate code mode (which runs faster and allows for smaller networks), which provides a very close approximation to the AdEx model behavior, in terms of a graded activation signal matching the actual instantaneous rate of spiking across a population of AdEx neurons.
 We generally conceive of a single rate-code neuron as representing a microcolumn of roughly 100 spiking pyramidal neurons in the neocortex.
 Conversion factors from biological units from AdEx to normalized units used in Leabra are in this [google sheet](https://docs.google.com/spreadsheets/d/1jn-NcXY4-y3pOw6inFOgPYlaQodrGIjcsAWkiD9f1FQ/edit?usp=sharing).

-The excitatory synaptic input conductance (`Ge` in the code, known as *net input* in artificial neural networks) is computed as an average, not a sum, over connections, based on normalized, sigmoidaly transformed weight values, which are subject to scaling on a projection level to alter relative contributions.
-Automatic scaling is performed to compensate for differences in expected activity level in the different projections.
+The excitatory synaptic input conductance (`Ge` in the code, known as *net input* in artificial neural networks) is computed as an average, not a sum, over connections, based on normalized, sigmoidaly transformed weight values, which are subject to scaling on a pathway level to alter relative contributions.
+Automatic scaling is performed to compensate for differences in expected activity level in the different pathways.
 See section on [Input Scaling](#input-scaling) for details.

 Inhibition is computed using a feed-forward (FF) and feed-back (FB) inhibition function (*FFFB*) that closely approximates the behavior of inhibitory interneurons in the neocortex.
 FF is based on a multiplicative factor applied to the average excitatory net input coming into a layer, and FB is based on a multiplicative factor applied to the average activation within the layer.
 These simple linear functions do an excellent job of controlling the overall activation levels in bidirectionally connected networks, producing behavior very similar to the more abstract computational implementation of kWTA dynamics implemented in previous versions.